Lagrange-fi/Triangular-Arbitrage-Data/README.md

 `currency_pairs = ['BTCUSDT', 'ETHUSDT', 'BNBUSDT']`

-Replace the existing currency pairs with the ones you want to analyze, and then run the main.py script to perform the arbitrage analysis on the new currency pairs.
+Replace the existing currency pairs with the ones you want to analyze, then run the main.py script to perform the arbitrage analysis on the new currency pairs.

 ## Key Components